-APEX OF LEAF.-A number of descriptive terms are employed in describing the apex of the lamina, as ACUTE, when the form is that of an acute angle; OBTUSE, when the angle is blunt; ACUMINATE, when the angle is prolonged; TRUNCATE, when the end of the leaf appears to be cut off; RETUSE, when it is slightly notched at the apex; OBCORDATE, when the notch is pronounced; EMARGINATE, when the degree of notching is between retuse and obcordate.
+SUMMIT OF LEAF.-A number of terms are used to describe the summit or apex of the lamina, as ACUTE, when the form is that of an acute angle; OBTUSE, when the angle is blunt; ACUMINATE, when the angle is prolonged; TRUNCATE, when the end of the leaf appears to be cut off; RETUSE, when it is slightly notched at the apex; OBCORDATE, when the notch is pronounced; EMARGINATE, when the degree of notching is between retuse and obcordate.
 Sometimes the apex appears like the continuation of the midrib, when it is termed CUSPIDATE or mucronate.

-FIG. 203.
-Variation in the form of leaves on the same plant: A, B, C, Leaves or sassafras; D, young castor oil plant showing cotyledons (t) and variously lobed older leaves.
-1, lamina; p, petiole.
+Fig. 203.
+Variation in the form of leaves on the same plant: A. B. C. Leaves or sassafras; D. young castor oil plant showing cotyledons (t) and variously lobed older leaves.
+I, lamina; p, petiole.